 3 Forms of pension funding

-3.1 Executive Pensions Plans (EPPs) are defined as contribution plans provided by the employer and run by a life assurance company.
+3.1 Executive Pension Plans (EPPs) are contribution plans provided by the employer and run by a life assurance company.

 - Employees are not liable to income tax or National Insurance contributions (NICs) on payments made to an EPP.